palantir/gulp-count/README.md

 Logger function, called once at the end and once per file if `logFiles` is enabled.

+##### `options.logEmpty: boolean | string = false`

+Whether to log results with no files.

+If a string is provided then it is used as the message template.

 ## License
 MIT &copy; [Palantir Technologies](http://palantir.com)